shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/advanced-toolkit-administration.md

 You are running a tank command associated with Shotgun Project 'Chasing the Light'.
 Only items associated with this project will be considered.
 - Found Shot moo87 (Project 'Chasing the Light')
-- Starting the Shotgun pipeline toolkit v0.15.14.
+- Starting the SG pipeline toolkit v0.15.14.
 - Setting the Context to Shot moo87.
 - Started Shell Engine version v0.3.3
 - Environment: /mnt/software/tank/chasing_the_light/config/env/shot.yml.
 - Running shell...

-Welcome to Shotgun Pipeline Toolkit Python!
+Welcome to SG Pipeline Toolkit Python!
 2.7.1 (r271:86832, Jul 31 2011, 19:30:53)
 [GCC 4.2.1 (Based on Apple Inc. build 5658) (LLVM build 2335.15.00)] Running on darwin